telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/overview.md

 ### Add Layers

-The example below demonstrates how to add a basic tile layer to the Map that is bound to OpenStreetMap.
+The following example demonstrates how to add a basic tile layer to the Map that is bound to OpenStreetMap.

 ###### Example